Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @rexhillwines

-The recently renovated tasting room offers a warm and cozy atmosphere for sipping wine, but you can also enjoy a glass or bottle on the spacious patio.
-Small gourmet food items like cheeses, freshly-baked baguettes, and caviar are available too.
-These pair well with all of the winery’s marvelous wines.
+The modern tasting room offers a warm and cozy atmosphere for sipping wine, but you can also enjoy a flight on the spacious patio.
+Small gourmet food items are often available to pair with their wine selection, curated to highlight the region’s culinary strengths.

 Rex Hill 3